 Cinematographer

 Nikki Bramley is a cinematographer based in Boston.
 Her work ranges from independent documentaries to high-end commercial projects.
-Previous camera credits include: Frontline, Runaway ChefThailand, Give Me the Banjo (PBS), and various Discovery ID programs, as well as additional camera work for NOVA: The Great Math Mystery, and Finding Your Roots.
+Previous camera credits include: Frontline, Runaway Chef: Thailand, Give Me the Banjo (PBS), and various Discovery ID programs, as well as additional camera work for NOVA: The Great Math Mystery, and Finding Your Roots.
 She was an associate producer on A Life Among Whales (PBS, Discovery), and edited the short documentary Only One Boss (festivals).